 Most pregnant teens are scared to share the news with their family.
 We have a few suggestions on breaking the news to your parent(s):

 - Realize that this was probably not their plan for their teenage daughter; try not to be defensive about how you ended up in this situation.
-If you are humble and apologize for disobeying their rules/expectations, then you and your parents may be able to start off with a cleaner slate.
+If you are humble and apologize for disobeying their rules/expectations, then you and your parents may be able to start with a cleaner slate.

 - Your parent(s) are undoubtedly going to ask you who the father is, and they are going to want to know if he plans to help you care for a child.
-If you have a relationship with the baby’s father and would like to continue it, ask him what he thinks/how he is feeling so that you can have an answer for your parent(s), as well as for yourself.
+If you have a relationship with the baby’s father and would like to continue it, ask him what he thinks/how he feels so that you can have an answer for your parent(s), as well as for yourself.

 - Most parents will consider a teen pregnancy irresponsible; so, show them that you are taking responsibility for your actions by coming up with a plan.
 These plans don’t have to be set in stone but make sure you have concrete ideas about prenatal care, how you will provide (jobs), if/how you plan to finish school, child care, where you will live, and the list goes on.
 This shows them that you are thinking ahead and behaving responsibly.